 Hodgkin lymphoma risk factors include:

-- Previous infection with Epstein-Barr virus (EBV) infection or mononucleosis
+- Previous infection with Epstein-Barr virus (EBV) infection — a common virus that causes infectious mononucleosis

 - Weakened immune system

 - Age: Hodgkin lymphoma occurs most often in early adulthood (between ages 15-40, and especially in the 20s) or late adulthood (after age 55).

 - Family history: About 5% of cases have a family link.

 - Exposure to Agent Orange or other herbicides during military service in the Vietnam War

 - Age: Most cases occur in people older than 60.